darkylmnx/CustomConfirm/README.md

-# CustomConfirm aka C2 : This is an amazin library !
+# CustomConfirm aka C2 : This is an amazing library !

-This library was made for people with this feeling : **window.confirm** is ungly !
+This library was made for people with this feeling : `window.confirm(...)` is ungly !

 If you need to add a **confirm dialog** to your web site / web app that is beautiful or, at least easily themable, you are on the right repo !